 A choice of over 6,200+ servers located in 89+ countries allows CyberGhost users to unblock a large number of major TV streaming services, including Netflix libraries from around the world.
 Hulu, BBC iPlayer, Channel 4, and ESPN+ are just a few of the other streaming services CyberGhost unblocks with its streaming-optimized server options.

 There are easy-to-use apps available for all of the operating systems compatible with Microsoft Edge (Android, iOS, Mac and Windows).
 Apps are also available for other device platforms.
 (Android TV, Linux, and Amazon Fire devices.)

 In addition, the provider offers support for various types of routers.
 Users can simultaneously connect up to 7 devices on one set of login credentials.

 - 4K-capable VPN speeds

 - Wide global server coverage

 - Missing customization features found in other providers’ apps

-GREAT VALUE:CyberGhost encrypts Microsoft Edge browser traffic and all other traffic going to and from your device.
+GOOD OPTION FOR ROOKIE VPN USERS:CyberGhost encrypts Microsoft Edge browser traffic and all other traffic going to and from your device via its easy-to-use apps.
 Streaming is excellent thanks to rapid connection speeds and comprehensive global server coverage.
 A no-logs policy enhances your privacy.
 45-day money-back guarantee.

 Read my full review of CyberGhost.